awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 O₂scl is designed to be used with the most recent release version of all of these libraries, but is sometimes compatible with recent older versions.
-The configure script attempts to add these libraries to LDFLAGS during installation, but in order to compile your code with O₂scl, you will need to include, e.g.
+The configure script attempts to add these libraries to LDFLAGS during the installation of O₂scl.
+In order to compile your code with O₂scl, you will need to include, e.g.
-``-lo2scl -lhdf5 -lgsl -lgslcblas -lm``.
+``-lo2scl -lhdf5 -lgsl -lgslcblas -lm``, and you may need to include ``-I`` flags for O₂scl headers and ``-L`` flags for O₂scl libraries.
 The sections below describe several different ways of installing O₂scl.

 It is important to ensure that O₂scl is compiled with the same version of the HDF5 libraries that it is linked with when compiling code based